 The body of the Seal Point Himalayan is a warm, pale shade from cream to fawn that shades gradually lighter toward the chest and stomach.
-Their points are a dark, almost wet-looking seal brown (which is how they get their name as the Seal Point Himalayan), as are paw pads and nose.
+Their points are a dark, almost wet-looking seal brown (which is how they get their name as the Seal Point Himalayan), as are the paw pads and nose.

 3. Lilac Point Himalayan

-One of the rarest colors of all the Persian coats, the Lilac Point has an icy white body and points of pale but warm gray.
+As one of the rarest colors of all the Persian coats, the Lilac Point has an icy white body and points of pale but warm gray.
 Their eyes are intensely blue, and their noses and paws are a delicate lavender-pink.

 4. Blue Point Himalayan

 These cool-colored kitties are blue all over, and the body is an icy, bluish-white; points are a cold, dark blue; slate blue nose and paws; sapphire blue eyes.

 5. Flame (Red) Point Himalayan

 The fiery contrast to the Blue Point, Flame Point Himalayans are all warm tones.
 It has a creamy white body, deep orange or red points, a nose and paws with a lively coral pink, and eyes of ultramarine.

 6. Cream Point Himalayan

 An overall lighter shade, the Cream Point Himalayan has a white-colored body like frothed milk and points only a touch darker in a buff or custard shade.
 Their eyes are a vibrant blue, and their noses and paws are a shade of coral or flesh.

 7. Tortie Point Himalayan

-A body of pale fawn to creamy white, and seal brown points with patches of cream or red define the Tortie Point Himalayan.
-They can have either coral pink or seal brown nose and paws.
+A body of pale fawn to creamy white and seal brown points with patches of cream or red define the Tortie Point Himalayan.
+They can have either coral pink or seal brown noses and paws.
 Eyes are always deep blue.